otatebe/mochi-container/README.md

 - Install VS Code and Remote Containers extension
 - Open this directory
 - Open a command palette by Ctrl+Shift+P and execute "Remote-Containers: Rebulid and Reopen in Container"

-## How to compile sample programs in ~/workspace

-    $ cd sample
-    $ mkdir build
-    $ cd build
-    $ spack load mochi-margo
-    $ cmake -DCMAKE_INSTALL_PREFIX=$HOME/workspace ..
-    $ make
-    $ make install

-Target programs; server and client, are installed in ~/workspace/bin, which is shared among containers.
-This directory is included in PATH environment variable by ~/.bashrc.

-## Execute a server

-    $ server
-    Server running at address na+sm://6564-0

-## Execute a client
-Specify the server address, key and value

-    $ client na+sm://6564-0 111 222

 ## Login to other containers in a container